DouglasMoran/PokemonApp/README.md

 and apply operations like create, read, update and delete.

+Note: The version for iOS not is available for that I don't have a enviroment development for test the feature in this OS.

 I believe that i make a best version of this app in the futere, I never been play the pokemon game this challenge really was interested.